Mullah Omar: September 11 attacks by al-Qaeda

-United States invasion of Afghanistan
+U.S. invasion of Afghanistan

 On the night of 7–8 October 2001, shortly after the US-led United States invasion of Afghanistan began, Omar's house in Kandahar was bombed just after he had left, fatally injuring his 10-year-old son.
-His stepfather, who was also his uncle, was initially reported killed, but later reports said he was injured and treated in hospital.
+His stepfather, who was also his uncle, was initially reported killed, but later reports said he was injured and treated at a hospital.

 In another account of an attack that night, an MQ-1 Predator drone followed a three-vehicle convoy that left Omar's compound and drove to a compound to the southwest of Kandahar, with US commanders believing Omar was in one of the vehicles.
 Men disembarked from the vehicles and entered a large building in the compound.
 US military officers considered bombing the building, but were concerned that another building in the compound might be a mosque, which they wished to avoid hitting.
 Eventually it was decided to fire a Hellfire missile from the Predator at one of the vehicles, where armed guards kept gathering, in the hope that it would draw out anyone inside the possible mosque.
 The attack — the first missile launched by a drone in combat — appeared to cause two casualties.
 Dozens of men, some armed, emerged from the large building and other buildings in the compound, and some got into vehicles and departed.

 According to fellow Taliban fighters, Omar had secretly fled his residence in Kandahar for security purposes shortly after it was bombed and was last seen riding on the back of a motorcycle driven by his brother-in-law and right-hand man, Mullah Abdul Ghani Baradar.
 Senior and former Taliban officials have said that there had not been any confirmed sightings of their Amir-ul-Momineen (commander of the faithful) in Afghanistan since then.